oatsu-gh/oto2lab/README-English.md

 Using this software, you can to phoneme-labeling of song wav files.

-THE BELOW IS TRANSLATED TEXT FROM JAPANESE README WITH "[MiraiTransrate](https://miraitranslate.com/trial/)".
+THE BELOW IS TRANSLATED TEXT FROM JAPANESE README BY "[MiraiTransrate](https://miraitranslate.com/trial/)".

 ## Purpose